amfred/does2016/README.md

 - Air cover, understand long term impact to people, turn over
 - What are you willing to de-prioritize
 - Survey to see how people are feeling
+- Warning sign: if your backlog is growing, but your headcount is not (Aimee Bechtle)

 # Influence trust, culture